trust2065/gatsby/src/pages/09-10-2019/index.md

 ### Kahar

 - Job title: Java developer
-- Personality: Don’t listen to others…
+- Personality: rush

-Time waster, asking for Java role but I’m not interested in at all.
+  Java role, but I’m not interested in at all.

 ### Zoe